RK-UNI-Freiburg/dl_lab_project/README.md

   - Apply the settings
 - Open a terminal in PyCharm - the conda virtual environment should be activated now
 - Run `pip install -r requirements.txt`
-- Optional (for the contributors) - If you install any new python libraries, then please update the `requirements.txt` file by running the command `pip freeze > requirements.txt`
+- Optional (for the contributors) - If you install any new python libraries, then please update the `requirements.txt` file by running the command `pip freeze > requirements.txt`.
+Further, push this new requirements file to the Git repository.

 ### About the Dataset and Generating Summary Statistics

 We use the MOABBDataset - BNCI2014001 here.
 You can read about this more at this [link](http://moabb.neurotechx.com/docs/generated/moabb.datasets.BNCI2014001.html) here.
 Further, you can run the following command from command prompt when located in the root folder of the project to generate the summary statistics of this dataset.

-`python -m src.data_summary_stats -d "BNCI2014001" -s "1,2,3,4,5,6,7,8,9" -dfn "data" -emsf 1e-3 -ibs 1000`
+`python -m src.data_summary_stats -d "BNCI2014001" -s "1,2,3,4,5,6,7,8,9" -dfn "data" -lf 4.0 -hf 38.0
+-emsf 1e-3 -ibs 1000`